ittiwatwhangdee/ittiwatwhangdee/README.md

 ## Ittiwat Whangdee
 I’m Ittiwat form Thailand, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like Bootstrap.
+I also enjoy wireframing, ux, ui, and design in general.

 ## Skills and Experinces
 * 💻 HTML, CSS, JS